Anitagutzw/PPF_Measures/README.md

 ```

 # Usage
-The are three main functions in this package.
-For the computation of the two measure value at risk and tail value at risk using the FPT approximation the following two functions are used:
+There are three main functions in this package for computing Value at Risk (VaR) and Tail Value at Risk (TVaR).

+### PPF Approximation
+For the computation of VaR and TVaR using the PPF approximation:

 ```
 value_at_risk(m_ord, n_ord, v, D, x0, r, tval, p, tol=1e-12, maxiter=500)